MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 | `widget` | The widget instance that triggered the event. | [widgetInstance](#widgetinstance-object) |
 | `instanceId` | The widget instance ID. | `String` |

-For the `widgetresume` type, the `widgetEvent` object has the following property:
+For the `widgetresume` event type, the `widgetEvent` object has the following property:

 | Property | Description | Type |
 |:--- |:--- |:--- |